-As the world adapts to the coronavirus pandemic, it is especially important for students to continue engaging in responsible global citizenship and leadership, and preparation for meaningful work.
+As society changes, it is especially important for students to continue engaging in responsible global citizenship and leadership, and preparation for meaningful work.
 These are just a few of the core outcomes found within our Global Programs Portfolio, a robust and varied collection of outcome-driven and intellectually rigorous experiences.

 The Global Programs Portal is the gateway to discover all approved programs.
 Students can create a profile and add programs of interest to their profile.

 Students may choose from our new signature semester program in Tuscania, Italy or from a variety of providers and locations on our curated Showcase Programs List.
 Students may also consider opportunities on our curated Petitioned Programs List, which require a personal essay as part of the application process.
 We look forward to guiding students through the process of program investigation and selection, application, course approval and pre-departure planning.
 In addition to semester options, students may embark on short-term programs spanning from 1-8 weeks.
 These include our faculty-taught Global Seminars, and short-term provider programs in January and summer.

 Know you want a global experience but not quite sure what kind?
 The programs are as wide-ranging as the reasons.
 The Global Programs Portfolio can help guide you in your decision-making.

 Things to Think About When Choosing a Global Program

 Reflect on your reasons for embarking on a global experience?

 What you are hoping to gain from the experience (e.g. language acquisition, resume building, increased professional skills and career readiness, cultural experience, personal growth, etc.)?